WhitieStuff/frontend/README.md

 # Nothing to do here..
 This is where I practice my frontend developing skills.

 This may look a bit funny, but it is as it is.
-I'll sure do it better some time.
+I'll sure do it better some day.